kkdg/vsf-next/guide/general/architecture.md

 [[toc]]

 ## Templates
-All the integration have their own best practices and in case of _Vue Storefront Next_, we prepared _boilerplate_ template for the starting point.
+All the integration have their own best practices and in case of _Vue Storefront Next_, we prepared _boilerplate_ template for the starting point for that matter.
 The `boilerplate` packages are the minimum template to guide your own integration.
 They consist of 3 individual packages; ___API client___, ___Composables___, and ___Theme___.

 ![templates_d](../images/templates.png)

 This is the simple overview of how _Vue Storefront Next_ works.
-For an integration to fully work, you need to prepare those 3 packages in green, and _boilerplate_ packages are there for helping you start it as `boilerplate`, `boilerplate-api`, `boilerplate-theme` in `npm` package which is linked to `./packages/boilerplate` and its equivalent subfolder.
+For an integration to fully work, you need to prepare those 3 packages in green, and _boilerplate_ packages are there for just that purpose helping you start it with `boilerplate`, `boilerplate-api`, `boilerplate-theme` in `npm` package which is linked to `./packages/boilerplate` and its equivalent subfolder.

 ## API
 It is data layer (TBD)